prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 In JoinPushdown optimiser, we need to traverse the JoinNode on left depth first manner.
 During traversal, if the left and right tables are from same connector and its join conditions are  from the same connector then it satisfies the  “join pushdown condition” and needs to create a ‘single table scan’ (join query builder) and replace JoinNode with ‘single table scan’ if the global pushdown flag is enabled.
 Then need to check with its parent JoinNode right table to match above “join pushdown condition”.
 If that also matches the connector and join condition then that table also add to previously created ‘single table scan’ and replace the JoinNode.

-#### The JoinPushdown condition

- * Table: left table and right table should be on same connector
- * Join clause: Join condition should be from same connectors table
- * Pushdown flag: A global setting is there for enable JdbcJoinPushdown
- * Filter Criteria: The filter criteria should from same connector

-.

 This JoinNode replacement to ‘single table scan’ will continue until the traversal find any of the below condition and immediately return the node without travers or pushing down the parent nodes.

 a) left and right tables are from different catalogue

 b) join condition are from different catalogue

-c) Filter condition is not from same catalogue
+c) filter condition is not from same catalogue

+d) if there is any functions or operators (presto functions or sql functions like abs()) on JoinNode that cannot handle by the connector

 #### The JoinPushdown Rule representation

-JoinPushdown Rule or traverse algorithm should consider traversing the PlanNode hierarchy on left depth fisrt JoinNode and then right JoinNodes (if the right is a JoinNode instead of TableScanNode) to reach out the left and right table of the JoinNode and then to validate its 'Joinpushdown condition'.
+JoinPushdown Rule or traverse algorithm should consider traversing the PlanNode hierarchy on left depth first JoinNode and then right JoinNodes (if the right is a JoinNode instead of TableScanNode) to reach out the left and right table of the JoinNode and then to validate its 'Joinpushdown condition'.
 If it satisfies the join pushdown condition then it will replace that JoinNode to TableScanNode.

 #### The algorithm for join query which contains tables from same connector (postgres) is as follows.